TheOdinProject/curriculum/rails/databases.md

 ## SQL is faster than Ruby!

 Learning this stuff is particularly relevant because it's MUCH faster for you to build queries that use SQL intelligently than to just grab a whole bunch of data out of your database and then use Ruby to process it.
-For instance, if you want all the unique names of your users, you COULD just grab the whole list from your database using SQL like `SELECT users.name FROM users` (which Active Record will do for you with `User.select(:name)`) then narrow down the users by name using Ruby's `#uniq` method, e.g. `User.select(:name).uniq`... but that requires you to pull all that data out of your database and then put it into memory and then iterate through it using Ruby.
+For instance, if you want all the unique names of your users, you COULD just grab the whole list from your database using SQL like `SELECT users.name FROM users` (which Active Record will do for you with `User.select(:name)`) then remove duplicates using Ruby's `#uniq` method, e.g. `User.select(:name).uniq`... but that requires you to pull all that data out of your database and then put it into memory and then iterate through it using Ruby.
 Use `SELECT DISTINCT users.name FROM users` instead to have SQL do it all in one step.

 SQL is built to be fast.
 It has a special query optimizer which takes a look at the whole query you're about to run and it figures out exactly which tables it needs to join together and how it can most quickly execute the query.
 The difference between using `SELECT` and `SELECT DISTINCT` is negligible compared to the time cost of doing it in Ruby.
 Learning your SQL will help you write Active Record queries that can do more which will make you app much faster.